Skip to content Skip to footer

 Knowledge Graphs (KGs) are advanced forms of networks that capture the semantics of the constituent entities and the interactions among them.
 They facilitate ontology-driven data consolidation via integration/harmonization of heterogeneous data and serve as a graphical database.
 Such KGs in place have the potential to answer complex queries and form the basis of domain-specific analyses.
 In context of biomedicine and life sciences, KGs represent disease-associated biological and pathophysiological phenomena by systematically assembling various inter-related entities such as proteins and their biological processes, molecular functions and pathways, chemicals and their mechanism of actions and adverse effects and so on.
 They have been deployed in several use cases and downstream analyses related to healthcare, pharmaceutical and clinical settings.
 However, the process of creating KGs is expensive and time-consuming because it requires a lot of manual curation.
 Moreover, machine-aided methods such as text-mining workflows and Large Language Models (LLMs) have their own shortcomings and are improving gradually.

 This showcase introduces a fully automated workflow, namely Knowledge Graph Generator (KGG), for creating KGs that represent chemotype and phenotype of diseases.
 The KGG embeds underlying schema of curated public databases to retrieve relevant knowledge which is regarded as the gold standard for high quality data.
 The KGG is leveraged on our previous contributions to the BY-COVID project where we developed workflows for identification of bio-active analogs for fragments identified in COVID-NMR studies (Berg, H et al.) and representation of Mpox biology (Karki, R et al.).
-The programmatic scripts and methods for KGG are written in python (version 3.10) and are available (here).
+The programmatic scripts and methods for KGG are written in python (version 3.10) and are available on GitHub.

 Who is the showcase intended for?